CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_introduction_datasets.md

 You may find our CKAN instance at <a href="https://ckan.dataplatform.nl/" target="_blank">ckan.dataplatform.nl</a>.

 The CKAN environment of DataPlatform has been expanded with additional extensions such as the DataStore (API), Data Dictionary (Data dictionary) and GeoServer.

-## DataPlatform base configuration

-The DataPlatform environment basically consists of a Welcome page, Datasets, Organizations and Themes.

-### Welcome page

-> The Welcome page can only be customized by system administrators.
-Civity is the system administrator for DataPlatform.

-DataPlatform has a welcome page with a short introductory text and, among other things, a search bar to search directly for data.

-### Datasets

-CKAN uses 'datasets' to organize data (which are called _packages_ in CKAN).
-A dataset is a packet of data, for example 'the crime figures in the city' or 'the humidity readings of a weather station'.
-When the user searches for data, the results are visible in the individual datasets.

-Datasets comprise of two main aspects:

-- A collection of one or more datasources (which are called _resources_ in CKAN)
-- Metadata

-#### Public and private datasets

-#### Organisations

-#### Themes

-### Other options and settings

-#### Language selection

-> The language selector is found in the footer.

-CKAN supports many European languages.
-Presently, CKAN DataPlatform is available in Dutch (Nederlands), English, and Swedish.